yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

   updatedNumberScheduled: 2
   ```

 This definition file is extremely helpful.
-There are no volumes, or extra permissions granted to the pod which means no container escapes were attempted (more than likely).
+There are no volumes, or extra permissions granted to the pod which means no container escapes were attempted (more than likely, kernel exploits are still a possibility).
 We can also see the image that is used `kubrnetesio/kube-controller:1.0.1`.
-At first glance it may look like a legitimate image, but kubrnetesio is a typo squat on kubernetes.
-We will dive deeper into this image later, for now let's continue to build out the timeline of events using the k8s api audit logs a bit more.
+At first glance it may look like a legitimate image, but `kubrnetesio` is a typo squat on kubernetes.
+We will dive deeper into this image later, for we now we will continue to build out the timeline of events using the k8s api audit logs a bit more.

 ---